Ring

 Architecture at a glance

-- Ring server — central process that exposes the REST API and runs the scheduler.
+- Ring server: central process that exposes the REST API and runs the scheduler.
+Default tick: every 10 seconds (override with

-- Scheduler — reconciliation loop that creates, removes, and health-checks containers; listens to Docker events to detect crashes.
+RING_SCHEDULER_INTERVALor[scheduler] interval). - Scheduler: reconciliation loop that creates, removes, and health-checks instances.
+On the Docker runtime it also listens to live Docker events (

-- Cloud Hypervisor runtime (alpha) — runs deployments as microVMs.
+ring_<namespace>). - Cloud Hypervisor runtime (alpha): runs deployments as microVMs.
+Its feature set differs from Docker, so see the parity table.

 Support

 Ready to get started?
-Follow the installation guide.
+Follow the Install and run Ring tutorial.